chrisgrieser/pdf-annotation-extractor-alfred/README.md

   space after the is `#` required).
 - `=`: Adds highlighted text as __tags__ to the YAML frontmatter (mostly used for Obsidian as output).
 If the annotation is a free comment, uses the text after the `=`.
 In both cases, the annotation is removed afterward.
-- `_`: A copy of the annotation is sent to [SideNotes](https://www.apptorium.com/sidenotes).
-If SideNotes is not installed, these annotations are extracted as normal.
+- `_`: A copy of the annotation is sent to [Tot](https://tot.rocks/).
+If Tot is not installed, these annotations are extracted as if they were highlights.

 ### Extracting Images
 <!-- LTeX: enabled=false -->